-ElizaBeth Hill, an interdisciplinary Mohawk artist from Six Nations Reserve in Ontario, Canada is a singer-songwriter who built her craft through years of Nashville songwriting and learned to compose in her Mohawk language.
+ElizaBeth Hill, an interdisciplinary Mohawk artist from Six Nations Reserve in Ontario, Canada is a singer-songwriter who built her craft through years of Nashville songwriting.
+She learned to compose in her Mohawk language and continues to advocate for endangered Indigenous languages .

 With multiple nominations in the Canadian Juno Awards and Canadian Aboriginal Music Awards, She has co-produced her music with producer Bob Doidge (Gordon Lightfoot, U2, Bruce Cockburn) including a recorded duet with American songwriter John Hiatt.
 She has scored music for films for artists such as Shelley Niro (The Incredible 25th Year of Mitzi Bearclaw, Kissed by Lightning) Michelle Derosier (Grandfather Drum, Audrey’s Story) and for Kaha:wi Dance Theatre.

-Her art is often celebratory, and humorous, and is sometimes questioning as she challenges both contemporary and historical viewpoints.
+Her art is often celebratory, humorous, and sometimes questioning as she challenges contemporary and historical viewpoints.
 She often conceptualizes thoughts and ideas through combinations of mixed media as easily as she does with words and music.

 Incorporating her ideas of sound design, Indigenous performance and professional singing she created “Breath, Body and Voice”, a practice that assists performance artists in strengthening vocal and artistic skill regardless of the genre or type of performance art.

 Currently living in Northwestern Ontario ElizaBeth became a member of the local arts collective Mindful Makers dedicated to supporting mental health awareness.
-She is also a founding member of the collective Iroquois Arts along with Shelley Niro developing collaborative world projects with other Indigenous artists such as bead artist Samuel Thomas and the late poet and playwright Dan David Moses.
+She is also a founding member of the collective Iroquois Arts along with Shelley Niro developing collaborative world projects with other Indigenous artists such as the Ainu, Akamba, and Rapa Nui.

 For more information go to: